Why agents don’t want to pay contractors market rate

-Contractors without an established network of contacts will almost always use sales agents to find contracts.
+Contractors without an established network of contacts will almost always use recruitment agents to find contracts.

-There are many advantages to using sales agents to find contracts.
+There are many advantages to using recruitment agents to find contracts.
 They are an extremely cost effective method of outsourcing your sales activities.

 Agencies are a sales brokerage.
 Their business is reselling products - you the contractor.
 Like all reselling businesses their profit is obtained by maximising the difference between the buy and sell price – their margin.